laravel/docs/mocking.md

         // ...
     })

-To give a concrete example, imagine that forums threads save internally their moment of last activity.
+To give a concrete example, imagine that forum threads save internally their moment of last activity.
 We need to test that a thread becomes locked for inactivity after one week.
 We can move the time forward after the thread is created to test that.

     use App\Models\Thread;